farcire/curby/refined-prd.md

 **Technical & Cost Constraints:**
 - **Platform:** Must be built as a Progressive Web App (PWA) to ensure native-like mobile experience without app store overhead.
 - **Cost Efficiency:** Architecture must prioritize free, open-domain, or low-cost APIs and services.
 High-cost proprietary solutions (like Google Maps API) should be avoided in favor of cost-effective alternatives (e.g., Leaflet with OpenStreetMap tiles).
 - **Data Strategy:** Use SFMTA's Active Streets dataset as the geometry backbone ("The Graph").
-Metered data is joined via CNN.
-Non-metered regulations (RPP, Time Limits) are sourced from dataset `hi6h-neyh`.
-These records use spatially offset geometries (lines drawn on the side of the street) rather than explicit side codes.
-The system uses geometric analysis (cross-product calculation relative to the street centerline) to accurately assign these regulations to the correct left or right blockface.
+Metered data is joined via CNN. **RPP (Residential Parking Permit) zones are determined using address-based matching** as the primary method: Active Streets provides address ranges (lf_fadd, lf_toadd, rt_fadd, rt_toadd) for each side of every street segment, and RPP Eligibility Parcels (i886-hxz9) provide building addresses with RPP codes.
+The system matches parcel addresses to street address ranges to deterministically assign RPP zones to L/R sides.
+Non-metered regulations (Time Limits) from dataset `hi6h-neyh` use spatially offset geometries as a fallback method, with geometric analysis (cross-product calculation) to assign regulations to the correct blockface when address data is unavailable.

 **MVP Success Metrics:**
 - Users can select any point within Mission/SOMA and see parking legality for a chosen radius and duration.